Commercial Waste Epping — Health & Safety Policy

 Hazardous or controlled waste streams are handled under specific protocols that include segregation, containment, labelling and documented chain-of-custody.
 Staff tasked with these duties receive enhanced training including asbestos awareness, spill response, chemical safety and biohazard controls.
 Contractors and subcontractors must meet our safety criteria and provide evidence of competence before undertaking site-based tasks involving regulated wastes or specialist equipment.

-Supervisor reviewing safety checklist with crew before route start Monitoring, auditing and continual improvement are central to this policy.
+A large, rectangular yellow industrial skip contained in front of a residential street scene, filled with numerous black and white plastic bags of waste and debris.
+The bags vary in size and are tightly packed, some tied at the top, with a few larger white bags visibly standing out among the black ones.
+The skip's surface shows dirt and minor marks, with red reflective safety strips on the sides.
+The background features parked cars and a row of residential buildings with decorative architectural elements, indicating an urban or suburban environment.
+The scene appears to be part of a rubbish removal service operation, with the skip positioned on a paved driveway or street near a grass verge, consistent with waste collection practices in the area.
+Natural daylight illuminates the scene, capturing the textures of the bags and the yellow metal of the skip.
+Monitoring, auditing and continual improvement are central to this policy.
 We carry out regular compliance audits, review safety performance indicators and set measurable targets for reduction of injuries, incidents and environmental non-conformances.
 Senior management reviews the policy annually or when significant operational or legislative changes occur.
 Through workforce consultation, regular communication and transparent recordkeeping we aim to maintain a resilient, safe and responsible waste collection and rubbish removal service for customers and communities.

 Commercial Waste Epping